Howard Pepper 1918

 I said, “I was scared today when you had to sit down.
 I’ve never seen you limp like that.”

-“I hurt my bad leg landing that fish, Bob.”
+“I hurt my bad leg landing that fish.”

 “I didn’t know you had a bad leg.
-I know you had polio.
+I knew you had polio.
 Is that why it’s bad?”

 “No. I was out in the west pasture riding Dusty.
 A snake scared him, he reared and fell on his side.
 He broke my leg.”